ZIP-Codes.com

 2,500 free credits / day

 USPS Web Tools ran for roughly 22 years as the de facto free address-and-shipping API for US developers.
 It covered three families: address operations (Verify, ZipCodeLookup, CityStateLookup), rate calculation (RateV4, IntlRateV2), and tracking / labels (TrackV2, eVS, Service Standards).
-When USPS retired the whole platform on January 25, 2026, integrations across WooCommerce, Magento, Drupal Commerce, nopCommerce, osCommerce, custom ERPs, and one-off scripts went dark.
+When USPS retired the platform on January 25, 2026, integrations across WooCommerce, Magento, Drupal Commerce, nopCommerce, osCommerce, custom ERPs, and one-off scripts went dark.
 This page is about replacing the address-and-ZIP family.
 For tracking and shipping, you’ll need a separate path.

 Operation Mapping